 King Middle School is a public middle school in Atlanta.
-The principal of King Middle School is Peter McKnight, who can be contacted at email@example.com.
-554 children attend King Middle School and identify mostly as Black, non-Hispanic; Hispanic; and Multiracial.
-1% of the King Middle School students have "limited English proficiency."
-87% of the 554 students here are classified as "economically disadvantaged", and 94% get reduced lunch prices.
+The principal of King Middle School is Peter McKnight and can be contacted at email@example.com.
+559 children attend King Middle School and identify as Black, non-Hispanic; Hispanic; and Multiracial.
+1% of the King Middle School students are "limited in English proficiency."
+87% of the 559 students here are classified as "economically disadvantaged", and 94% get reduced lunch prices.
 The student to teacher ratio at King Middle School is 12:1.
 Department Of Corrections is one of the nearest middle schools.

 - Computer arts